just-another-downer/landgrid-support/_articles/faqs.md

 ### Landgrid Mobile App FAQs

-**Q:** I see two Loveland apps in the app store.
-Which one should I use for conducting my survey?

-**A:** The red ‘Loveland app’ is the older of the two, and we are in the process of phasing it out.
-While both apps work, we recommend the blue Loveland Next app in most cases (with the possible exception of if you’re using an old device for surveying, in which case the red Loveland app may work better for you).

 **Q:** Is the Loveland Next App meant for property surveying alone?

 **A:** No. The mobile app is a great tool to look up parcels on the go.
+You can also use the app to collect data of any kind - we have partners who've done resident door-knocking surveys, and others who use the tool to document their property management activities.